 Any action for breach of warranty, including but not limited to any implied warranty of merchantability, must be brought within the six months following the end of the warranty period.
 IN NO CASE SHALL ALARM LOCK BE LIABLE TO ANYONE FOR ANY CONSEQUENTIAL OR INCIDENTAL DAMAGES FOR BREACH OF THIS OR ANY OTHER WARRANTY, EXPRESS OR IMPLIED, EVEN IF THE LOSS OR DAMAGE IS CAUSED BY THE SELLER'S OWN NEGLIGENCE OR FAULT.

 In case of defect, contact the security professional who installed and maintains your security system.
 In order to exercise the warranty, the product must be returned by the security professional, shipping costs prepaid and insured to ALARM LOCK.
 After repair or replacement, ALARM LOCK assumes the cost of returning products under warranty.
 ALARM LOCK shall have no obligation under this warranty, or otherwise, if the product has been repaired by others, improperly installed, improperly used, abused, altered, damaged, subjected to accident, nuisance, flood, fire or acts of God, or on which any serial numbers have been altered, defaced or removed.
-ALARM LOCK will not be responsible for any dismantling, reassembly or reinstallation charges, environmental wear and tear, normal maintenance expenses, or shipping and freight expenses required to return products to ALARM LOCK.
-Additionally, this warranty shall not cover scratches, abrasions or deterioration due to the use of paints, solvents or other chemicals.
+ALARM LOCK will not be responsible for any dismantling, reassembly or reinstallation charges.

 This warranty contains the entire warranty.
-It is the sole warranty and any prior agreements or representations, whether oral or written, are either merged herein or are expressly cancelled.
+It is the sole warranty and any prior agreements or representations, whether oral or written, are either merged herein or are expressly canceled.
 ALARM LOCK neither assumes, nor authorizes any other person purporting to act on its behalf to modify, to change, or to assume for it, any other warranty or liability concerning its products.